 We have already touched on the concept of augmented reality, which is generally discussed as something that benefits domestic consumers.
 It will also become an increasingly important staple of the commercial world in 2016, however, particularly in terms of product visualisation and exhibition appearances.

-Brands will be increasingly keen to use augmented reality software to develop and visualise their product concepts in a realistic setting, for example, while innovations such as Microsoft’s HoloLens will also enable firms to driver higher levels of engagement and interaction at trade shows.
+Brands will be increasingly keen to use augmented reality software to develop and visualise their product concepts in a realistic setting, for example, while innovations such as Microsoft’s HoloLens will also enable firms to driver higher levels of engagement and interaction at trade shows My general.

 Businesses will embrace the benefits of the Virtual Office